ClintWinter/colt-steele-advanced/12_js-OOP/Notes.md

 * Every constructor function has a property on it called "prototype", which is an object.
 * The prototype object has a property on it called "constructor", which points back to the constructor function.
-* Anytime an object is created using the `new` keyword, a property called `__proto__` gets created, linking the object and the prototype property of the constructor function.
+* Anytime an object is created using the `new` keyword, a property called `__proto__` (dunder proto) gets created, linking the object and the prototype property of the constructor function.

 Let's see this in code.